chatbotizeteam/zowie-agent-sdk-python/README.md

   "command": {
     "type": "send_message",
     "payload": {
-      "message": "Thank you for contacting us!
-How can I help you today?"
+      "message": "For verification, you'll need a government-issued ID and proof of residence.
+Would you like specific details about acceptable document types?"
     }
   },
   "valuesToSave": {
-    "interaction_type": "support_request",
+    "interaction_type": "document_inquiry",
     "timestamp": "2024-01-15T10:30:00Z"
   },
   "events": [